swayanshu/Quantum-Computing/README.md

 particles at the sub-atomic level.

 # Properties of Quantum Computing
-     → <b>Superposition is essentially the ability of a quantum system to be in multiple states at the same time — that is, something can be “here” and “there,” or “up” and “down” at the same time.
+     → Superposition is essentially the ability of a quantum system to be in multiple states at the same time — that is, something can be “here” and “there,” or “up” and “down” at the same time.
      → Entanglement is the ability of quantum systems to exhibit correlations between states within a superposition.